Supporting Vulnerable Customers

 Battery Back-up for Phone Line

 Full-Fibre telephone lines will not continue to operate in the event of a local power cut to a home.
-Some of our most vulnerable full-fibre customers that have registered for the priority services scheme may be eligible for a free Battery Backup to maintain their phone line in the case of a power cut to the home
+Some of our most vulnerable full-fibre customers that have registered for the priority services scheme and also do not have a mobile phone with coverage at their home may be eligible for a free Battery Backup to maintain their phone line in the case of a power cut to the home

 - You are eligible if you: